announcement

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has SMARCC2-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has SMARCC2-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has SMARCC2-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has SMARCC2-related syndrome, the sibling’s risk of having a child who has SMARCC2-related syndrome depends on the sibling’s genes and their parents’ genes.

 For a person who has SMARCC2-related syndrome, the risk of having a child who has the syndrome is about 50 percent.

-As of 2019, about 15 people in the world with changes in the SMARCC2 gene had been described in the medical literature.
-The first case of SMARCC2related syndrome was described in 2009.
+As of 2026, over 100 people in the world with changes in the SMARCC2 gene have been described in medical research.
+The first case of SMARCC2-related syndrome was described in 2009.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Scientists and doctors have only just begun to study SMARCC2-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: